 - Commercial properties that are closed during certain hours can file a Trespass Authorization Letter limited to the hours when the business is closed.

 - Vacant residential properties.
 This is a single family residence (private home) only.

 Properties that cannot file a trespass authorization letter

-- Retail Stores (for enforcement during regular business hours).
+- Retail Stores (for enforcement during regular business hours, including 24 hour operations).
 When retail stores are open to the general public during regular business hours, all members of the public are considered to be allowed on the premises.
 Help for retail properties

 - Homeowners' Associations.
 A Homeowners Association (HOA) cannot file a trespass authorization request because any express or implied invitation to persons to come on the premises from either HOA tenants or co-owners eliminates any criminal intent of the trespassing party in this situation.
 Help for homeowners' associations

 - Apartment Complexes.
 Police officers on regular patrol are not in a position to determine if persons on the property are residents or accompanied guests of residents.